-- In January the Marshall Ranch Flow Enhancement Implementation project was unanimously approved by the Humboldt County Planning Commissioners.
-Humboldt County Planning Department is the lead agency for CEQA for this exciting project and they adopted a Mitigated Negative Declaration for the project.
+In January 2022 the Marshall Ranch Flow-Enhancement Implementation Project was unanimously approved by the Humboldt County Planning Commissioners.
+Humboldt County Planning Department is the lead agency for CEQA for this exciting project, and it adopted a Mitigated Negative Declaration for the project.

-- The Wildlife Conservation Board’s Streamflow Enhancement Program will be funding the implementation of the project which will begin during the summer of 2023.
-SRF will also be receiving funding through the North Coast Resource Partnership to identify, design and implement five water storage tanks as part of a storage and forbearance program that will help ensure that the dedicated flows from the Marshall Ranch project remain instream and to improve water availability for landowners who may not have sufficient water storage in this underserved region.
+The Wildlife Conservation Board’s Streamflow Enhancement Program is funding the implementation of the project, which will begin during the summer of 2023.
+SRF will also receive funding through the North Coast Resource Partnership to identify, design, and implement five water storage tanks as part of a storage and forbearance program that will help ensure that the dedicated flows from the Marshall Ranch remain instream and to improve water availability for landowners who may not have sufficient water storage in this under-served region.

 Both the flow augmentation and storage and forbearance projects will be operated for a minimum of twenty years as part of a Long-term Operations and Maintenance agreements required for Prop 1- funded projects.

 SRF and Stillwater Sciences are in the process of permitting the various components of the Marshall Ranch project while we are working on designs for the Lost Coast Forestland property near the headwaters of Redwood Creek.

 SRF and Stillwater Sciences will continue to do pre-project streamflow monitoring and snorkel surveys as well as post-project streamflow monitoring and snorkel surveys once the project is completed.